NSOPORTEDESARROLLO/virgita_backup_tool/README.md

 - Compresed Backups
 - Backup Whole Linux S.O or simple folder
 - Backup all Mysql DataBases
 - All config in one file
-- Automatic Docker images backups

 ## How install ?